-- E. The School agrees to obtain Fidelity Bond/Crime Coverage.
-The School shall purchase Employees Dishonesty /Crime Insurance for all Governing Board members and employees, including Faithful Performance of duty coverage for the School's administrators/principal and Governing Board with an insurance carrier authorized to do business in the State of Florida and coverage shall be in the amount of no less than one million (\$1,000,000) dollars per loss/two million (\$2,000,000) dollars annual aggregate.
-In lieu of Employee Dishonesty /Crime Insurance, Sponsor is willing to accept Fidelity Bond coverage of equal coverage amount. - F. No later than thirty (30) days prior to the opening of school, the School shall furnish the Sponsor with fully completed certificates of all insurance policies, signed by an authorized representative of the insurer(s) confirming the coverage begins or is in effect by July 1st of each school year.
+- E. The School shall furnish the Sponsor with fully completed certificates of all insurance policies, signed by an authorized representative of the insurer(s) confirming the coverage begins or is in effect by July 1st of each school year.
 The certificates shall be issued to the District School Board and name the School Board as an additional insured.
 Each certificate of insurance shall provide that the School Board be given no less than sixty (60) days written notice prior to cancellation.
-Until such time as the insurance is no longer required to be maintained by the School, the School shall provide the School Board evidence of the renewal or replacement of the insurance no less than sixty (60) days before expiration or termination of the required insurance for which evidence was provided. - G. Insurance policies must be annual and continuous with no gaps in coverage from July 1 through June 30 of each school year.
-The School agrees that its failure to secure and continuously maintain all insurance listed in items A-F above will constitute grounds for immediate termination of this charter. - H. Applicable to All Coverages The School Procures:

-- Other Coverages: The insurance provided by the School shall apply on a primary basis and any other insurance or self-insurance maintained by the Sponsor or its members, officers, employees, or agents, shall be in excess of the insurance provided by or on behalf of the School. - 2.
-Deductibles/Retention: Except as otherwise specified, the insurance maintained by the School shall apply on a first-dollar basis without application of deductible or self-insurance retention. - 3.
-Liability and Remedies: Compliance with the insurance requirements of this Contract shall not limit the liability of the School, its subcontractors, its subsubcontractors, its employees or its agents to the Sponsor or others.
-Any remedy provided to the Sponsor or its members, officers, employees, or agents by the insurance shall be in addition to and not in lieu of any other remedy available under the Contract or otherwise. - 4.
-Subcontractors: The School shall require its subcontractors and its subsubcontractors to maintain any and all insurance required by law. - 5.
-Waiver of Subrogation: All policies will be endorsed for waiver of subrogation in favor of the Sponsor. - 6.
-Defense outside the limits: Whenever possible, coverage for School Leader's Errors and Omission and Sexual Abuse Liability policies should be written with "Defense costs outside the limits."
-This term ensures that limits are available to pay claims rather having attorney's fees erode the available claim dollars. - I. The School agrees to indemnify and hold harmless the Sponsor, its members, officers, employees and agents, harmless from any and all claims, actions, costs, expenses, damages, and liabilities, including reasonable attorney's fees, arising out of, connected with or resulting from: (a) the negligence, intentional wrongful act, misconduct or culpability of the School's employees or other agents in connection with and arising out of any services within the scope of this Charter; (b) the School's material breach of this Charter or law; (c) any failure by the School to pay its suppliers or any subcontractors.
+Until such time as the insurance is no longer required to be maintained by the School, the School shall provide the School Board evidence of the renewal or replacement of the insurance no less than sixty (60) days before expiration or termination of the required insurance for which evidence was provided. - F. Insurance policies must be annual and continuous with no gaps in coverage from July 1 through June 30 of each school year.
+The School agrees that its failure to secure and continuously maintain all insurance listed in items A- E above will constitute grounds for immediate termination of this charter. - G. The School agrees to indemnify and hold harmless the Sponsor, its members, officers, employees and agents, harmless from any and all claims, actions, costs, expenses, damages, and liabilities, including reasonable attorney's fees, arising out of, connected with or resulting from: (a) the negligence, intentional wrongful act, misconduct or culpability of the School's employees or other agents in connection with and arising out of any services within the scope of this Charter; (b) the School's material breach of this Charter or law; (c) any failure by the School to pay its suppliers or any subcontractors.
 In addition, the School shall indemnify, protect and hold harmless the Sponsor against all claims and actions brought against the Sponsor by reason of any actual or alleged infringement of patent or other proprietary rights in any material, process, machine or appliance used by the School and any claims or actions related to violation of any state or federal statutes or regulations including those referenced in this contract.

 Notwithstanding anything to the contrary contained herein, neither the School nor the Sponsor waives sovereign immunity to the extent sovereign immunity is available.
 The School shall notify the Sponsor of any such claim promptly upon receipt of same.
 The Sponsor shall have the option to defend, at the School's expense, any claims arising under this provision.
 If the Sponsor does not choose to hire its own counsel to defend, the School shall assume the defense of any such claim and the Sponsor shall delegate complete authority to the School in the defense thereof.
 The School's obligation to indemnify the Sponsor shall survive the termination of this contract.